MontFerret/setup-lab/README.md

 # setup-lab
-GitHub Action to setup and run Ferret Lab
+GitHub Action to set up and run Ferret Lab